gruntwork-io/cloud-nuke/README.md

 - Deleting all SQS queues in an AWS account
 - Deleting all S3 buckets in an AWS account - except for buckets tagged with Key=cloud-nuke-excluded Value=true
 - Deleting all default VPCs in an AWS account
-- Deleting all non-default VPCs in an AWS Account - except for default vps which is handled by default-aws
+- Deleting VPCs in an AWS Account (except for default VPCs which is handled by the dedicated `defaults-aws` subcommand)
 - Deleting all IAM users in an AWS account
 - Deleting all Secrets Manager Secrets in an AWS account
 - Deleting all NAT Gateways in an AWS account